 “And Crispus, the chief ruler of the synagogue, believed on the Lord with all his house; and many of the Corinthians hearing believed, and were baptized.”
 Acts 18:8 (KJV)

 In the Name of Jesus: John’s ministry was short lived at best; and as we mentioned earlier, his baptism ceased when he was cast into prison.
 The season and effectiveness of John’s baptism stopped at the Cross when Jesus presented the “evidence to believe.”
-So, since there were those still going about baptizing under John’s Baptism, at that time we in the Body were given the phrase “In the Name of Jesus” only to indicate that no other Baptism has any effect for the person…that is, to gain entry into the Body (Acts 18:24-19:4).
+So, since there were those still going about baptizing under John’s Baptism, at that time we in the Body were given the phrase “In the Name of Jesus,” only to indicate that no other Baptism has any effect for the person, with regard to entering into the Body.

-Baptism with the Holy Ghost grants the Spirit: So, with two active water baptisms being conducted, only one of the them was the “accepted Token” based on the Authority (Name) of Jesus.
-We in the Body are only allowed to administer that One baptism in Water; the other aspects of Baptism (Spirit & Fire) are conducted by the Holy Ghost on behalf of Jesus.
+Baptism with the Holy Ghost grants the Spirit: So, with two active water baptisms being conducted at the time, only one of them was the “accepted Token” based on the Authority (Name) of Jesus.
+We in the Body are only allowed to administer that One Baptism in Water, while the other aspects of Baptism (Spirit & Fire) are conducted by the Holy Ghost on behalf of Jesus.
 Water baptism does not gain us the Spirit (Acts 10:45, with 11:16 & Acts 19:5-6), only the Baptism with the Holy Ghost can grant the Spirit.

 One Baptism with parts: When Paul speaks of One Faith or One Lord, he uses a word meaning “only one.”
 But in speaking of the One Baptism, or One Body he uses the Greek “Heis” (pronoun) which also means “to agree” or “parts coming into agreement.”
 This shows that the One Baptism is made up of parts or components, just as the Body is made up of many people.